cbm-fles/flesnet/doc/monitoring_with_podman.md

 On the start screen select "Add your first data source".
 From the "Data sources" list select "InfluxDB"

 ![Grafana-newdatasource.png](./img/Grafana-newdatasource.png)

 ![Grafana-influxdbsource.png](:/img/Grafana-influxdbsource.png)

-## Using Flux as Query Language
+## Using Flux as the Query Language

 - Give the connection a name in the "Name" input
 - Select "Flux" in theQuery Language" dropdown
-- In the HTTP Section the the URL to "http://localhost:8086"
+- In the HTTP Section the the URL to "http://localhost:8086" (Based on the connection info of your InfluxDB container)
 - Deselect everything in the "Auth" section
 - In the "InfluxDB Details" section:
 	- Put CBM as Organisation